 Subsequently, official talks between Japan and North Korea were held in Beijing, China, on March 30 and 31.
 Wide-ranging exchanges of views concerning issues of interest of either side took place in a sincere and candid manner, and it was concurred to continue the consultations.
 In regard to the abductions issue, Japan raised it’s basic view based on the discussions in the consultations until then.

 11. Japan-North Korea Intergovernmental Consultations (May 2014: Stockholm)

 In May 2014, Japan-North Korea Intergovernmental Consultations were held in Stockholm, Sweden.
-North Korea promised to conduct comprehensive and full-scale investigation on all Japanese nationals, including victims of abduction.
+North Korea promised to conduct comprehensive and full-scale investigation on all Japanese nationals, including abductees (the Stockholm Agreement).
 Japan, in response, decided that it would lift part of its autonomous measures against North Korea at the point of time when North Korea establishes the Special Investigation Committee for the investigations and starts the investigations.

 12. Japan-North Korea Intergovernmental Consultations (July 2014: Beijing)